Aniloguz90/Aniloguz90/README.md

 - 👋 Hi, I’m @Aniloguz90
-- 👀 I’m interested in
+- 👀 I’m interested in herpetology and molecular biology
 - 🌱 I’m currently learning Python and BioPython
 - 💞️ I’m looking to collaborate on machine learining methods with ecologicy genetics
 - 📫 aniloguz@rocketmail.com